List of Merlin characters: PercivalSir Percival (portrayed by Tom Hopper) is a friend of Lancelot who accompanied him after Merlin sent a message requesting Lancelot's aid after Morgana's takeover of Camelot. In a deleted scene, Lancelot revealed that "Cenred's men raided his village and killed his family" and as soon as he had heard Lancelot was going to Camelot to fight them he volunteered his services to help. Demonstrating great physical strength, Percival triggered a rockslide that saved Arthur and his allies from Morgause's attacking immortal knights, prompting Arthur to ask Percival to call him 'Arthur' rather than 'Your Highness' despite the fact that the two had only just met. Not long after, Percival swore allegiance to Arthur and aids him in the subsequent attempt to retake Camelot, stating that Arthur's enemies were his enemies. In recognition of his bravery, Arthur knighted Percival as a knight of Camelot despite his lack of noble birth. Following the battle, Percival accompanied Gwen and the other Knights of the Round Table back to Camelot, the group now dressed in the cloaks and armour of true Knights of Camelot.

 Despite his size and strength, Percival is a gentle giant who only uses his strength when the situation demands it.
-Other than that, he is kind with a good sense of humour and has been shown to have an especially strong friendship with his fellow knight Gawaine.
+Other than that, he is kind with a good sense of humour and has been shown to have an especially strong friendship with his fellow knight Gwaine.

 Percival was one of Uther's target's when Uther was a spirit, taking vengeance on Arthur's 'bad choices'.
 Percival was stabbed through the shoulder by an axe Uther made fly at him, presumably because Percival is not of noble blood.

 Percival caught Guinevere when she was sneaking out to meet Morgana, but when she said she was going to the town because it reminded her of her brother, Percival showed sympathy and promised not to tell anyone that she had been gone.

-Percival survives the battle of Camlann and joins Gawain to hunt down Morgana.
+Percival survives the battle of Camlann and joins Gwaine to hunt down Morgana.
 They fail to injure the sorceress and are bound by ropes in the forest.
-Percival hears the screams of Gawain's torture and breaks free, only to find Morgana gone and Gawain dying.
+Percival hears the screams of Gwaine's torture and breaks free, only to find Morgana gone and Gwaine dying.
 He returns to Camelot and is present when Guinevere takes Arthur's place as ruler of Camelot.